akanadocs/docs-test/ag/custom-policy-development.md

 ### <a name="introduction"></a>Overview

 This document contains the information required to:

-1. Develop;
+1. Develop

-2. Deploy;
+2. Deploy

-3. Test;
+3. Test

-4. And run a custom Policy Handler with an Akana API Gateway
+4. Run a custom Policy Handler with an Akana API Gateway

 It will begin with the design of the Custom Policy Handler Framework, then work through the required steps to guide a customer in creating a working custom Policy.